-Policy No. RwK 11 - Community Amenities - Development proposals that would result in either the loss of, or have a significant adverse effect on, an identified important community amenity will not be supported unless it can be clearly demonstrated to the satisfaction of the City of York Council, in consultation with the Parish Council that its continued use is no longer viable, or it is no longer required by the community, or, equivalent or better alternative provision in terms of quantity and quality and in an equally suitable location in the Parish, can be provided.
+Policy No. RwK 11 - Community Amenities - Development proposals that would result in either the loss of, or have a significant adverse effect on, an identified important community amenity will not be supported unless it can be clearly demonstrated that its continued use is no longer viable, or it is no longer required by the community, or, equivalent or better alternative provision in terms of quantity and quality and in an equally suitable location in the Parish, can be provided.
 The following facilities have been identified as being especially important to the community:

 - The primary school.
+(Rufforth)

 - The Church.
+(Rufforth)

 - The Chapel.
+(Rufforth)

 - The village shop.
+(Rufforth)

 - The Village Institute.
+(Rufforth)

-- The pubs (Tankard Inn and Red Lion).
+- The pubs (Tankard Inn (Rufforth) and Red Lion (Knapton)).

 - The Playing fields in Rufforth and recreation ground in Knapton.

 - The allotments.
+(Rufforth & Knapton)

 - The Outreach Post Office.
+(Rufforth)